 Migraines are extremely debilitating and can leave you out of commission for days or even a week at a time.
 However, for some four million people, migraines occur for more than 15 days during a month’s time.
 These are called chronic migraines and must make them feel as if there is no relief in sight.
-Yet, positive results have been seen in caring for migraines naturally.
+However, a natural therapy has provided positive results for migraines.
 We will discuss what this is later on in this article, but first, let’s learn some more about chronic migraines and migraines in general.

-Chronic migraine sufferers have all the symptoms of normal migraines compounded with additional problems.
-Migraines are known for:
+Chronic migraine sufferers have all the symptoms of normal migraines compounded with additional problems, including:

 - Nausea and vomiting